 13. Becky G

-Her music has been popular on the radio, especially her 2014 smash hit ‘Shower’, which entered the top 20 on the US Billboard Hot 100 chart.
+Becky G’s music has been popular on the radio, especially her 2014 smash hit “Shower,” which entered the top 20 on the US Billboard Hot 100 chart.

 14. Jorge Negrete

-Jorge Negrete, sometimes known on stage as Alberto Moreno, both are variations of his birth name, Jorge Alberto Negrete Moreno.
+Jorge Negrete is sometimes known on stage as Alberto Moreno.
+Both are variations of his birth name, Jorge Alberto Negrete Moreno.